When To See Your Pelvic Floor PT Postpartum

 6-weeks is generally when tissue healing has occurred for c-section incisions and perineal tears, and scar tissue work can begin.

-However, moms that are experiencing neck, shoulder, wrist, pelvic, or hip pain, issues with constipation, painful bowel movements, prolapse, pee leaks, or clogged ducts, coming in earlier is ideal.
+However, moms that are experiencing back, neck, shoulder, wrist, pelvic, or hip pain, issues with constipation, painful bowel movements, prolapse, pee leaks, or clogged ducts, coming in earlier is recommended because 6-weeks is a long time to deal with these issues!

 Why 6-Weeks is the latest for starting PT postpartum